programminghistorian/ph-submissions/en/drafts/originals/natural-language-inference-historical-text.md

 ## Prerequisites

 You will need intermediate Python experience: working with pandas, writing functions, and using pip.
 If you are newer to Python, start with the [_Programming Historian_'s Introduction to Python](https://programminghistorian.org/en/lessons/introduction-and-installation).
-For background knowledge in word embeddings, see [Programming Historian's Understanding and Creating Word Embeddings](https://programminghistorian.org/en/lessons/understanding-creating-word-embeddings).
+For background knowledge in word embeddings, see [_Programming Historian_'s Understanding and Creating Word Embeddings](https://programminghistorian.org/en/lessons/understanding-creating-word-embeddings).

 Python 3.10 or later is required, along with at least 8GB of RAM.
 A GPU or iGPU is not required but will substantially speed up model inference.